volkamerlab/KinFragLib/data/filters/DataWarrior/README.md

   * choose superstructures at the top dropdown menu
   * set maximum row count to 100000
   * set minimun package size to 1
-  * choose " retrieve cheapest..." at the bottom
+  * choose "retrieve cheapest..." at the bottom
   * run query
 - go to file dropdown menu
   * save special